paulscherrerinstitute/pshell/src/main/assembly/help/FAQ.md

         1. Increase java heap size, using the java -Xmx option in the startup command.
            E.g. use "java -Xmx6G -jar pshell*.jar" to set the heap size to 6G.
         2. The default behaviour is to accumulate in memory all scan records, which are returned in the end of the scan.
-This can be disabled by entering in the beginning of the script:
+This can be disabled, for the running script, with:
         ```
         set_exec_pars(accumulate = False)
         ```
         3. In the workbench the scan data is sent to the plot window and also to the table in the "Scripts" tab, consuming memory.
-Plotting and table displaying can be disabled with:
+Plotting and table displaying can be disabled for the running script with:
         ```
-        set_preference(Preference.SCAN_PLOT_DISABLED,True)
-        set_preference(Preference.SCAN_TABLE_DISABLED,True)
+        set_preference(Preference.PLOT_DISABLED,True)
+        set_preference(Preference.TABLE_DISABLED,True)
+        ```
+    - Optionally the options above may be provided inline in the scan command.
+In this case they are valid only for the running scan, and not for the following.
+For example:
+        ```
+        lscan (pos, sensor, start, end, steps, accumulate = False, plot_disabled = True, table_disabled = True)
         ```

  * How can I disable data persistence when executing test scripts?